rosshamish/LeagueGraphs/readme.md

 - Data currently only available for NA servers
     - This is easily fixable, but for now simplicity is king.
 - I don't have money to pay for server space to handle lots of people.
+Currently it looks like the max will be about 10 000 players.
     - This is easily fixable with [donations :)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5AK9LPZFB54L8&lc=CA&item_name=RossHamish%20Lol%2dStats%20Server&currency_code=CAD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

 ---